ski insurance

 How risky is skiing and snowboarding?

 Like all of life’s pleasures, winter sports have their flip side.
-According to the Swiss Council for Accident Prevention (BFU), an average of 59,780 ski-related accidents happened each year between 2016 and 2020.
+According to the Swiss Council for Accident Prevention (BFU), an average of 53,300 ski-related accidents happened each year between 2018 and 2022.

-Snowboard accidents are also common, with an average of 9130 accidents per year over the same time frame.
+Snowboard accidents are also common, with an average of 8040 accidents per year over the same time frame.
 Sledding also results in a fair number of accidents among Switzerland’s residents.

 Are accidents that result from winter sports covered by Swiss accident insurance?

-If you have an accident while doing winter sports, the accident insurance from your Swiss employer (UVG) covers the costs.
+If you have an accident while doing winter sports, the non-occupational accident insurance from your Swiss employer (NOAI) covers the costs.
 This insurance covers the cost of doctors, hospitals, ambulance transportation, and search and rescue costs.
 Even a short flight in a rescue helicopter from Rega can cost thousands of francs.

 Are accidents that result from winter sports covered by Swiss mandatory health insurance?

 If you are only insured against accidents by Swiss mandatory health insurance, then you will have to cover the deductible and coinsurance out of your own pocket.
-The accident coverage from mandatory health insurance is also much more limited than employer-based UVG accident insurance.
+The accident coverage from mandatory health insurance is also much more limited than employer-based NOAI accident insurance.
 It only covers half of the cost of search and rescue, does not pay out loss-of-income benefits while you are recovering, and does not pay out a disability pension if you are permanently disabled.

 Am I legally liable to pay for damages and injuries to others?